ttlew/conversation/dialog-build-nov-beta.md

 - **Digression chains**: If a user digresses away from the current node to another node that allows digressions, they could potentially digress away from that other node, and repeat this pattern one or more times again.
 If all the nodes in the digression chain are configured to go back after the digression, then the user will eventually be brought back to the current dialog node.
 Test scenarios that digress multiple times to determine whether individual nodes function as expected in this scenario.

+- **The current node gets priority**: Remember that nodes outside the current flow are only considered as digression targets if the current flow cannot address the user input.
+It is even more important in a node with slots that allows digressions away, in particular, to make it clear to users what information is needed from them, and to add confirmation statements that are displayed after the user provides a value, both when the value provided is valid and when it is not.

+  Any slot can be filled during the slot-filling process.
+So, a slot might capture user input unexpectedly.
+For example, you might have a node with slots that collects the information necessary to make a dinner reservation.
+One of the slots collects date information.
+While providing the reservation details, the user might ask, `What's the weather meant to be tomorrow?` You might have a base node that conditions on #forecast which could answer the user, but because the user's input included the word `tomorrow` and the reservation node with slots is being processed, the service assumes the user is providing or updating the reservation date instead. *The current node always gets priority.* If you define a clear confirmation statement, such as, `Ok, setting the reservation date to tomorrow,` the user is more likely to realize there was a miscommunication and correct it.

+  Conversely, while filling slots, if the user provides a value that is not expected by any of the slots, there is a chance it will match against a completely unrelated base node that the user never intended to digress to.

+  Be sure to do lots of testing as you configure the digression behavior.

-- **When to use digressions instead of node-level handlers**: Use node-level handlers to anticipate and address questions that users might ask which are related to the goal of the node with slots.
+- **When to use digressions instead of slot node-level handlers**: Use slot node-level handlers to anticipate and address questions that users might ask which are related to the goal of the node with slots specifically.
 For example, if the node with slots collects the information required to fill out an insurance claim, then you might want to add node-level handlers that address more general questions about insurance claims.
 However, if an intent is general enough that users might ask about it in multiple contexts, then address it with a base node that allows digressions into it instead.
 Examples of intents that serve better as digression-enabled base nodes include ones that address questions about how to get additional customer support, or where your stores are located, or about the history of your company.

 ## Copying a dialog node
 {: #copy-node}